-Total investment is not the same as eligible personal investments under the BC PNP.
+Total personal investment is not necessarily the same as eligible personal investment under the BC PNP.
 The eligibility of a proposed investment is determined by the BC PNP based on whether the expenditure is essential to establish and operate a new business or to purchase, improve and operate an existing business.

-The eligible investment must be directed to one business location.
 Some investment items may not be eligible while others may be eligible with limitations.
 For example:

-- Purchase of an existing business: - The BC PNP may consider as eligible investment the lesser of the business value portion of the purchase price or \$150,000. - You must commit to make an eligible investment of at least \$50,000 to improve, upgrade and/or expand the business.

-- Eligible investments toward improving, upgrading and/or expanding a business may include new capital purchases and equipment, leasehold improvements, introduction of new technology, job creation, etc. - Improvement/expansion does not include regular operating expenses such as recurring inventory, wages, rent, utilities, or maintaining the same levels of marketing or advertising expenses, legal or professional fees, business licences, etc - Establishing a new location or a separate business will not be considered as an eligible improvement or expansion. - The BC PNP will not consider the purchase of additional real estate as an eligible investment towards the improvement or expansion of the business.
+- a) Purchase of an existing business: - The BC PNP may consider as eligible investment the lesser of the business value portion of the purchase price or \$150,000. - You must commit to make an eligible investment of at least \$50,000 to improve, upgrade and/or expand the business: - Eligible investments toward improving, upgrading and/or expanding a business may include new capital purchases and equipment, leasehold improvements, introduction of new technology, job creation, etc. - Improvement/expansion does not include regular operating expenses such as recurring inventory, wages, rent, utilities, or maintaining the same levels of marketing or advertising expenses, legal or professional fees, business licences, etc. - Establishing a new location or a separate business will not be considered as an eligible improvement or expansion.

+- The BC PNP will not consider the purchase of additional real estate as an eligible investment towards the improvement or expansion of the business. - If you are proposing a partnership with a co-registrant, please refer to the partnership with a co-registrant section.

-The BC PNP discourages registrants and applicants from making any investment prior to signing a performance agreement with the BC PNP and obtaining a valid work permit from IRCC.
+The BC PNP discourages registrants and applicants from making any investment prior to signing a Performance Agreement with the BC PNP and obtaining a valid work permit from IRCC.